 2.2.
-Multilingual representation
+Broad multilingual representation

-Thanks to its multilingual and language-independent data model as well as its link with various biomedical ontologies and knowledge bases, Wikidata's biomedical language coverage in English, French, German and Dutch is comparable to other semantic resources such as SNOMED-CT, BabelMeSH, and ICD-10 [23].
-Despite the recent origin of the COVID-19 pandemic, Wikidata's coverage on the matter is already quite granular, with the main three COVID items linked to 17,000 other items via 55,000 relations at the time of writing.
-The degree of translation of that information is interestingly high with an important representation of the concepts in more than 50 languages (Fig. 4E).
-In fact, more than 40% of the predicates (Curves B and D) and more than 90% of the objects (Curve C) of the statements related to COVID are represented in fifty languages or more.
-However, this coverage varies between languages, with English as the unsurprising front-runner in items with COVID as the object, since many of those items are journal articles with untranslated titles (Fig. 4A).
+Wikidata's language-independent data model makes it well-adapted for multilingual representation.
+In English, French, German and Dutch, its biomedical language coverage is comparable to other semantic resources such as SNOMED-CT24, BabelMeSH25, and ICD-1026 (largely due to links with other biomedical ontologies and knowledge bases) [25].
+However, its coverage over a larger lange set is markedly broader than those resources [55, 56].
+Looking at the coverage of the 17,000 items that link to and from the three main COVID items (Fig. 2) and the 55,000 statements that relate them, distinct patterns emerge (Fig. 4E).
+More than 40% of the predicates (Curves B and D) and more than 90% of the objects (Curve C) of the statements related to COVID are represented in fifty languages or more.
+English is the unsurprising front-runner in items with COVID as the object, since many of those items are journal articles with untranslated titles (Fig. 4A).
 The names of the properties that link them (Fig. 4B,D) have much more even coverage, as do items with COVID as the subject (Fig. 4C).
-This linguistic coverage is less uneven than other biomedical semantic resources (e.g. SNOMED-CT and BabelMeSH) [45, 46] and is in line with efforts of generating multilingual language resources to be used for natural language processing purposes in clinical contexts [47].
+This broad but uneven coverage is particularly relevant for